Jeanne Pounder

 What happens with our marriage license after the wedding?

 Yes.
-I think renewal ceremonies can be just as significant and moving for a couple as a wedding.
-The fee schedule for renewal or reaffirmation ceremonies is the same as for a wedding.
+The fee schedule for a renewal or reaffirmation ceremony is the same as for a wedding.
+Please note that I do

 Jeanne Pounder - Justice of the Peace for New Hampshire